• English

 # Then tell Vibelet to use it:

-npx vibelet --relay=https://<your-tunnel-url>
+npx vibelet --access=https://<your-tunnel-url>

 The relay URL is persisted in ~/.vibelet/relay.json and reused on restart.